mlynchcogent/backvenom/README.md

 # backvenom
 multi-purpose Red Team Assessment access and exploitation framework for exploitation C2, backdooring and defense mechanism evasion purposes on restricted enviroments

+# State
+This project is at an early stage of development.
+Please feel free to contact me for collaboration.

 # Features
 - **modular**: each malware is generated with a (simple) python3 module, similar to msfconsole, which in turn, contains the handler, where the connections of the received agents will automatically arrive.
 - **Dockerized**: Easy to use!
 Deploy server/ in any VPS, access from any device or situation!